-Staff will report any such incidents to the Head Teacher.
-The school will work in partnership with the LA and police where inappropriate behaviour/ individual conduct compromises the school's aims in providing an environment in which the pupils and staff feel safe.
+Staff will report any such incidents to the Executive Headteacher and Heads of School.
+The school will work in partnership with the LA and police where inappropriate behaviour/individual conduct compromises the school's aims in providing an environment in which the pupils and staff feel safe.